sameer2800/Lightoj-Solutions/README.md

 	each non perfect number , raise the power until the value lesser than 2^32 and store in map. similarly , go with negative numbers.

+##Solution 1221 :

+	category : bellman ford, floyd warshall

+	Read the forum , it has very good explanation :D

+	We can also find negative cycles by using floyd warshall.
+Run the floyd warshall and then
+	if edge[i][i] < 0
+		negative cycle exists.

 ##Solution 1233 :